This post may contain affiliate links. For details on our affiliate policy, please click here.

 Staying active outdoors at all times of year is super important for your body and mind on so many levels.
 However, winter UVB wavelengths may be insufficient to simulate enough vitamin D production to meet your daily needs.
 Getting sun exposure on winter days can still help you to maintain your vitamin D levels though.
 And so we brainstormed some ways to enjoy a chilly winter day.

 - Be prepared to brave the cold.
 I like to wear merino wool base layers in the winter because it’s thin, breathable and warm, and soft enough for my sensitive skin.
-Try these under your pants and a under your sweater.
+Try these under your pants and sweaters.

 - Stay hydrated.
 It’s easy to let drinking water slip your mind when it’s cold outside.
 But, winter dehydration is more common than you think.
-I like to keep my full with a hot drink to sip on.
-Sometimes I also throw a warm snack into an to enjoy on the go.
+I like to keep an insulated mug full with a hot drink to sip on.

 If you have a gastrointestinal symptoms or a syndrome like IBS, cystic fibrosis and gastric bypass surgery, you may be more likely to have a vitamin D3 deficiency.
 Talk to your healthcare professionals to see if supplementation or light therapy may be the right option for you.